 The needs of customers are changing.
 They want an on-demand experience, where they view products and ask questions when it suits them, on a channel of their choice.
 They expect brand consistency and a shopping experience that is the same everywhere.
 Omnichannel eCommerce responds to this.
 It is a combination of targeted touchpoints and centralized channels.
-The information that the customer sees, connects everywhere; from webshop to app and from email to store.
-Omnichannel eCommerce is not about the product or service, but the customer.
+The information that the customer sees, connects everywhere; from webshop to mobile phone and from email to store.
+An omnichannel strategy is not about the product or service, but the customer.

 Recognition ensures returning customers.
 Give the brand a face and provide a consistent look across multiple channels.
 Thanks to omnichannel eCommerce, the customer always has the same shopping experience everywhere.